imryche/litequery/README.md

 # Litequery

-Litequery is a minimalist, async-first for interacting with SQLite in Python.
+Litequery is a minimalist, async-first library for interacting with SQLite in Python.
 It lets you define your queries once and call them as methods.
 No ORM bloat, just raw SQL power.

 ## Why Litequery?